the-turing-way/the-turing-way/book/website/collaboration/onboarding/onboarding-virtual.md

 Co-working with a buddy or several team members is another informal way to build relationships with new team members and is an informal environment to address any questions that may have arisen in the first few days or weeks of employment.

+## Equipment

+Equipment provision and internet access are key requirements for working on a project.
+For virtual onboarding helping provision a suitable home working environment may be a more important consideration than in person.

+## Working hours

+Collaborating virtually often has less working scheduling constraints than in-person collaboration, and also different projects lend themselves to different levels of flexibility.
+These norms should be communicated in the onboarding material.

+## Accessibility

+Access needs differ across virtual and in-person settings.
+For in-person there are the practical needs of information around transport links and access to buildings.
+For virtual collaboration the access needs will focus more around communication needs, such as access to zoom callsw.

+## Socialisation norms

+There may be different social norms for virtual work compared to in-person work.
+It is helpful to make these norms clear to help an onboarder integrate.
+For example, when do people take coffee breaks, where do people sit at lunchtime?
+Does how the group communicate differ between virtual (e.g. slack) and in-person settings (e.g. noticeboards)?
+Are there any dress code considerations for in-person work?

 ## Further reading